gojira/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

 I used the Udacity driving data.
-I had a very difficult time driving the simulator with keyboard.
-I eventually found that connecting and Xbox controller worked well.
+I had a difficult time driving the simulator with keyboard.
+I eventually found that connecting an Xbox controller worked well.
 For the submission I used the Udacity data.

 An example image from the dataset is here: